fdformula/MathlyLua/README.md

 The entire mathly tool together with Lua is less than 5 MB, while it provides enough features for instructors and college students to introduce and/or implement numerical algorithms in most cases.
-Because it is lightweight and fast, it can be employed to slow devices like old Micrsoft Surface Pro 5.
+Because it is lightweight and fast, it can be employed to slow devices like old Microsoft Surface Pro 5.
 Imagine that the smallest size of GNU Octave is about 300 MB, MATLAB needs a few GB storage space, and Julia with graphing modules is also huge.
 You can hardly install them in an quite old computer and run smoothly.